jGambit/emvc/README.md

 ### The basic ideas are:
 - Seperate controller-logic from business logic further than standard MVC.
-- Controllers are state-machines.
+- Controllers are state-machines that call methods on a GUI-related process when a state changes.
-- Business logic is processed by a process not a controller
+- Business logic is handled by a process not a controller
 - Processes are split into GUI-related and headless processes.
 - Headless processes have to be stateless and they just do the processing.
 - GUI processes should be stateless and delegate the processing from the Controller to the right headless process.